-The cookies make a perfect gift when invited over for dinner.
+The cookies are perfect for serving with coffee or tea, and make a nice gift when invited over for dinner.
 They also freeze well, so don’t hesitate to make the whole batch.

 Makes: 44-46 cookies

 Baking time: 12-14 minutes

 1 stick (115 grams) butter, soft